 - A single-speed gearbox

-This mechanical simplicity is a primary reason why electric vehicles have lower maintenance expenses compared to petrol cars.
+These simple mechanical properties are the primary reasons why electric vehicles have low maintenance expenses compared to petrol cars.

-No engine oil changes or fuel system repairs.
+No engine oil change or fuel system repairs.

-A frequently asked question online is: "Are electric vehicles less expensive to maintain than ICE vehicles?"
+A commonly asked question on online survey is: "Are EV's less expensive to maintain than ICE vehicles?"

-The answer is Yes—mainly because electric vehicles don't need engine oil, spark plugs, or fuel filters.
+The answer is Yes, because EV's don't need engine oil, spark plugs, or fuel filters.

-Petrol cars generally require oil changes every 5,000 to 10,000 kilometers.
-Over the years, these ongoing expenses add up significantly.
-EV owners completely get rid of these costs.
+Petrol or Diesel cars generally require oil change in every 5,000 to 10,000 kilometers.
+Over the years, these expenses add up significantly, rather EV owners get completely rid of these costs.

 Fewer Fluids and Fewer Risk of Breakdown

-Electric vehicles require significantly less fluid than internal combustion engine vehicles.
-Most models lack engine oil, gearbox oil, and exhaust after-treatment fluids.
-EVs need coolant for managing battery temperature and brake fluid, but these are changed rarely.
+Electric vehicles mainly requires less fluid than ICE vehicles.
+Most of the models didn't have engine oil, gearbox oil, and exhaust after-treatment fluids.
+EV's need a coolant for managing battery temperature and brake fluid, but these are to be changed rarely.

-Due to having fewer mechanical components, EVs encounter fewer unexpected breakdown, leading to lower long-term maintenance costs.
+Due to few mechanical components, EVs comeup with few unexpected breakdown, leading to low long-term maintenance costs.

 Regenerative Braking Reduces Brake Wear

-A significant benefit of EV maintenance arises from regenerative braking.
-This system transforms braking energy into electricity, lessening dependence on conventional brake pads.
+An important benefit in EV maintenance arises from regenerative braking, where the system transforms braking energy into electrical, making less dependence on conventional brake pads.

-Consequently, brake pads and discs in electric vehicles significantly lasts longer—occasionally two times longer than those in petrol cars.
+Therefore, brake pads and discs in electric vehicles significantly lasts longer, probably two times longer than petrol cars.

 Comparison of Long-Term Electric Vehicle Maintenance Cost